timbrist/timbrist.github.io/cv.md

 - Developed scout, equipment system on SLG mobile game using Unity, Lua, and C++.
 - Developed a data error checking game tool(using VB) for game designer.
+- Designed protobuf data format for back-end and front-end.
 - Participated in code reviews and contributed to Git and SVN management.
 - Bug-fixing and Documentation.